 If not, cover it well and freeze it.
 It will keep for up to a month in the freezer if sealed really well.

-When you get ready to serve it, if you want a lovely strawberry sauce like I have,
+When you get ready to serve your Strawberry Cream Pie and want a lovely strawberry sauce like I have,

 just take some strawberry preserves and put them in a microwave safe cup.